+Biology

-Biology Grade: 10 Credits: 2
+Grade: 9, 10 Credits: 2 Offered: All year course

 Prerequisite: Physical Science

 Biology deals with living organisms and how they function.
 This involves studying topics such as ecology, genetics, and biotechnology.
 The course utilizes laboratory experiences so each student has the opportunity to explore concepts while using the scientific method of inquiry.
 Instructional methods included in biology are lab activities, discussion, lecture, and group collaboration.